-If you are in a lease, you may want to advertise your housing to returning Education Abroad students, visiting international students, and other CU students.
+If you are in a lease, you may want to advertise your housing to returning Education Abroad students, visiting international students, students transferring in to CU, and other CU students.
 Consider posting your sublet on Ralphie's List.
 To increase visibility, OCH recommends that in addition to listing on the sublet message board, you post your sublet as a property manager (for an additional fee) and it will appear on the main page of Ralphie’s List.
-Don't forget to also spread the word among your friends, post on social media and consider outside sites such as Craigslist!
+Spread the word among your friends, post on social media, and consider reputable third-party sites as well.

-If you determine that using this or other similar commercial or social websites is your most viable option to find lodging while abroad, you should proceed with the highest caution for your safety and security.
+If you determine that using these websites is your most viable option to find lodging while abroad, you should proceed with the highest caution for your safety and security.

 When searching such sites for temporary lodging options, please follow these recommended guidelines*:

-- If using Airbnb, consider booking through Airbnb Plus, which offers a selection of quality homes with hosts known for great reviews and attention to detail (in limited markets only).
+- Consider booking through with an Airbnb Superhost, superhosts are known for great reviews and attention to detail (in limited markets only).

 - Look for properties rented by Verified Hosts.
-These individuals have been vetted by Airbnb, who confirm their online identify (i.e., they are who they say they are).
+Airbnb vets and confirms their online identify (i.e., they are who they say they are).
 There is an enhanced risk when renting from unverified hosts (i.e., they may not be who they report to be on the site).
-Even better, rent from Superhosts who are experienced hosts who meet a series of key satisfaction metrics.

 - Look for a history of positive reviews; avoid properties/hosts with no prior reviews.
 Not everyone will leave positive reviews for hosts, but sticking with properties that have a history of at least 10 positive reviews should ensure that the property is more likely to match the details provided online (i.e., the property is what they say it is).